LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 ## 🚀 Model Deployment
 ### Objective
-To create a streamlit interactive dashboard with relevant visualizations.
+Create a streamlit interactive dashboard with relevant visualizations.

 ### Process
 - We create an interactive streamlit dashboard with the following features:
    - A **title** for the dashboard.
    - **Sidebar filters** to change the feature variables and update visuals dynamically.
    - A **filtered dataset** that reflects the changes based on the selected filters.
-   - A **countplot** showing churn distribution.
+   - A **countplot** showing churn distribution for the filtered dataset.
-   - A **histplot with KDE** showing age distribution.
+   - A **histplot with KDE** showing age distribution for the filtered dataset.
    - A **SHAP individual feature contribution plot** to see feature contributions to churn prediction for the selected customer.
    - A **SHAP dependence plot** for the selected feature.
 - We save model components in the **.pkl** format and the dataset in the performant **.parquet** format for loading into the Streamlit app.